rohaktiwari/Spam-or-Ham/README.md

 # Spam-or-Ham
-Basic email classification using machine learning and nltk, sometimes life doesnt need to be that deep to be honest
+Basic email classification using machine learning and nltk, The 2016 SpamOrHam dataset was used to train the MultinomialNB algorithm, Accuracy is 98%